1. Start on the Rivanna River

 Scottsville was the historic hub where the James' powerful waters were used for transportation and trade in the 18th and 19th centuries, and it is also where you'll find one of the last poled ferry rides in the United States.
 The ferry takes riders across the James at Hatton Ferry and many water-goers will utilize the stretch of river upstream from Scottsville as a relaxing journey with smaller rapids and speeds along this section.
 After your day on the river, explore Scottsville's Valley Street where you'll find restaurants, shops, and a local microbrewery.

-If you're looking to rent or purchase gear before your paddling adventure, visit these local outfitters for everything you need!
+If you're looking to rent or purchase gear before your paddling adventure, or a guide to get you on the water, visit these local outfitters for everything you need!

 Great Outdoor Provision Co. – Looking for a new kayak or paddleboard?
 Great Outdoor Provision Co. in the Barracks Road Shopping Center has you covered.
 "GOPC" (as it's known to locals) offers a diverse range of watercrafts from well-known brands such as Hobie, Old Town, and Badfish SUP.
 They also carry almost everything for your outdoor adventures, and commonly coordinate group outings in the area.